souzafcharles/Complete-Java-Object-Oriented-Programming-and-Projects/Session_G7_Constructors_This_keyword_Overloading_Encapsulation/Example02/README.md

 **Note**: it is also possible to include a default constructor.

+## Version 02: Understanding the This Keyword and Overloading.

 To solve this problem, you should create a CLASS according to the project alongside:

 | **Product**                               |